DenverArtMuseum/mayer-2023/content/about-print.md

 Managing Editor and project manager: Valerie Hellstein
 Editor: Leslie Murrell
 Curatorial Assistant: Paula Contreras

+The manufacturer’s authorized representative in the EU for product safety is Mare Nostrum Group B.V., Mauritskade 21D, 1091 GC Amsterdam, The Netherlands, email: gpsr@mare-nostrum.co.uk

 Cover image: Miguel Covarrubias, *Art Forms of the Pacific* (Pageant of the Pacific series), 1940.
 Print reproduction, 16 × 24 in.
 The Frederick R. Mayer Library at the Denver Art Museum. © María Elena Rico Covarrubias.
 Photography courtesy of the Denver Art Museum.